JuliaLinhart/diffusions-for-sbi/README.md

 ```
 Again, in each case you should add the arguments `--cov_mode <GAUSS/JAC>` and `--langevin` with optional `--clip` to indicate which sampling algorithm should be evaluated.

-Precomputed results can be found at the above mentioned directory under the filenames `results_lc2st...`.
+Precomputed results can be found at the above mentioned directory under the filenames `results_lc2st...`, which includes the test statistics computed over all trials under the null hypothesis, the test statistics for the observed data and the corresponding p-values.

 #### Figures